-A total of 165 female specimens of H. marsupialis were used for studying the relationship between crab CW and W. The carapace width varied from 2.5 to 5.9 mm, and the crab wet weight ranged from 6 to 230 mg.
-The relationship between the carapace width and body weight was represented by the following equation:
+A total of 165 female specimens of H. marsupialis were used for studying the relationship between crab carapace width (CW) and total body wet weight (W).
+Carapace width varied from 2.5 to 5.9 mm, and crab wet weight ranged from 6 to 230 mg.
+The relationship between carapace width and body weight was represented by the following equation: